braedynl/CSE231-020-SS20/FAQ.md

 #### Why is Mimir giving me a SIGPIPE error?

-A SIGPIPE error usually occurs for any of the following conditions:
+A SIGPIPE error usually occurs for one of the following reasons:
 - Your program asked for an `input()` when Mimir wasn't expecting to input anything
 - Your program is running when Mimir wasn't expecting it to run
 - Your program is infinitely looping

-There are many projects that have this chunk at the bottom of the starter-code:
+There are many projects that have this chunk at the bottom of their starter-code:

 ```python
 if __name__ == "__main__":